CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

    /genie/libs/parser/iosxe/show_lisp_new.py

 #.
-Open a new text file, and save it in a directory of your choice.
+Open a new text file, and save it in the :monospace:`tests` folder for the OS.

 #.
 In this new file, import the functionality shown in the example.
 Also, import your new parser class.
 In this example, :monospace:`show_lisp_new` is the parser file and :monospace:`ShowLispSessionNew` is the new parser class: